Consumer Medicine Information

 Be careful drinking alcohol while you are on treatment with AVONEX.

-Talk about this with your doctor or pharmacist if you want more information.
+Talk to your doctor or pharmacist about this if you want more information.

 Do not be alarmed by the following lists of side effects.